 4) be reported to the USCF Ethics Committee, leading to possible suspension of USCF membership.

-After each tournament, results will not be final for about a week (up to two weeks for the World Open) while ICC fair play analysis of all games takes place.
+After each tournament, results will not be final for about a week (up to two weeks), while ICC fair play analysis of all games occurs.

-Successfully playing US CHESS online rated games are at the mercy to an individual’s connectivity and one’s ability to use the various interfaces to connect and play on our site.
-The ICC, CCA or the US CHESS, cannot be responsible for games lost due to an entrant’s difficulty remaining connected or inability to use the programs used to play.
-Completed games cannot and will not be re-started, resumed or ratings adjusted for any reason.
+Successfully playing US CHESS online rated games are at the mercy of an individual’s connectivity and one’s ability to use the various interfaces to connect and play on our site.
+The ICC, chess performance, or the US CHESS, cannot be responsible for games lost due to an entrant’s difficulty remaining connected or inability to use the programs used to play.
+Completed games cannot and will not be re-started, resumed, or ratings adjusted for any reason.

-Neither ICC, CCA nor US CHESS can be responsible for things that can happen with internet play.
-Examples of this can be: slips or dropped pieces; returning a piece back to its original place and accidentally setting it on the wrong square; game boards disappearing; etc. This list is not all-inclusive, as there may be other issues that we cannot control as well.
+Neither ICC, chess performance, nor US CHESS can be responsible for things that can happen with internet play.
+Examples of this can be: slips or dropped pieces; returning a piece to its original place, accidentally setting it on the wrong square, game boards disappearing, etc. This list is not all-inclusive, as there may be other issues that we cannot control.

 Half point byes are available as described in the tournament publicity, but only if claimed as part of your entry at chessaction.com.

-Intentional rating abuse (lowering rating to enter lower class) is prohibited and may lead to disqualification as well as further sanctions as laid out by ICC's Agreement and Policy rules.
+Intentional rating abuse (lowering rating to enter lower class) is prohibited and may lead to disqualification and further sanctions as laid out by ICC's Agreement and Policy rules.

-ICC and CCA reserve the right to use image and name of winner(s) from their online events for publicity purposes.
+ICC and Chess Performance reserve the right to use the image and name of the winner(s) from their online events for publicity purposes.